Where To Eat After A Bad Week

 Taqueria El Farolito

 This casual Castro spot bills itself as a place for Arabic comfort food, and they do not disappoint.
-We always swing by when we need to complain about our work nemesis over a plateful of incredible dips and warm pita, or garlicky chicken shish tawook that comes with “mom’s rice,” which tastes like getting tucked into bed and kissed on the forehead.
+Swing by any time you need to complain about your work nemesis over a plateful of incredible dips and warm pita, or garlicky chicken shish tawook that comes with “mom’s rice,” which tastes like getting tucked into bed and kissed on the forehead.

 Hog Island Oyster Bar

 For some reason, staring out at an expansive body of water while suffering through a weekly existential crisis just makes sense.
 So head to Hog Island Oyster Co. in the Ferry Building and order yourself as many oysters as you can physically consume, plus a bowl of their phenomenal clam chowder.
 Then eat it all while you sit at one of their waterfront tables and try not to think about the concept of age.